Automotivated/vroom/README.md

 Automotivated.vroom( ) is an innovative application to show inventory based on search queries of the visitor.
 It's build on top of [Vue](http://vuejs.org/) and [Vuex](http://vuex.vuejs.org/en/index.html)

 ## v0.0.1 EOL
-Because of several reasons, the development of vroom v0.0 has been discontinued.
+Because of several reasons, the development of vroom v0.0.1 has been discontinued.
 The previous development repository has been deleted and the project has gain a complete reboot.

 ## v1.0.0
 Starting fresh, starting something awesome!
-Project started this time with [vue-cli](https://github.com/vuejs/vue-cli)
+We're expecting the same output, so don't worry!
+The project is started this time with [vue-cli](https://github.com/vuejs/vue-cli)
 > Thanks to [Dezzign](http://www.dezzign.nl/) we won't rely anymore on a default design (materialize) but are getting our own brandnew look and feel.
 Customizable to your own needs!